AlbanyCanCodeCourses/JSFrameworks2023/exercises/04-conditional-rendering/README.md

 To stop the tests, press `ctrl+c`.

+## Instructions

+For this assignment, you will build an accordion.
+An [accordion](https://semantic-ui.com/modules/accordion.html) is a vertically stacked set of interactive headings that each contain a title, content snippet, or thumbnail representing a section of content.
+Each section of content can be "expanded" or "collapsed" to reveal the content associated with that item.

+![An example of an accordion](demo.png)

+Create a component called _AccordionSection_.
+It should render one of the sample HTML snippets below to the screen.
+It should receive _isOpen_ - a boolean - as a prop.
+If _isOpen_ is true, use the snippet of code when the accordion section is expanded.
+When this value is false, you the snippet of code for when the accordion section is collapsed.
+(Your _AccordionSection_ component can receive other props.)

+Import your _AccordionSection_ component in your _App.jsx_ file.
+Using _AccordionSection_, create an accordion with three sections, where only the middle section is expanded.

+As a bonus, you may build your accordion by looping through the contents of the file _src/content/accordion.js_.

 ## Acceptance Criteria

-Create an [accordion](https://semantic-ui.com/modules/accordion.html) with three sections.
+- You have an accordion with three sections.
 The middle (second) section should be expanded, while the rest of the sections should be collapsed.

-![An example of an accordion](demo.png)

-As a bonus, you may build your accordion by looping through the contents of the file _src/content/accordion.js_.
+- You used conditional rendering to solve this problem.

-## Instructions
+## Sample HTML

-An accordion is a vertically stacked set of interactive headings that each contain a title, content snippet, or thumbnail representing a section of content.
-Each section of content can be "expanded" or "collapsed" to reveal the content associated with that item.

 This is sample HTML if a section is expanded.
 (You will need to convert this to JSX.)